xyp8023/smarc2/docker/README.md

 ### Common problems
 - "When I do `docker start`, it quits right away."
   - You did not give the container a command to run when you did `docker run`.
 This is usually the case when the entrypoint of the image is not a long-running (or interactive) program.
 If you used the `dockerfile` in this repo, then you should run `bash` at least.
 See example above.
+- "Failed to create symbolic link ... because existing path cannot be removed: Is a directory" when `colcon build`-ing manually inside a container.
+  - Avoid doing so.
+  - If you have to: just remove the build, install, log folders inside colcon_ws

 ### End to end example
 You can find an example of using docker with the sim with all the commands [here](../simulation/README.md).

+## Connecting your host ros2 and dockerized ros2
+The Dockerfile we use sets `ROS_DOMAIN_ID=42` (so the containers do not by default mess with your system) so you need to tell your host system the same:
+- `export ROS_DOMAIN_ID=42`
+- When building the container, use the build-args: `--build-arg UID=$(id -u) --build-arg GID=$(id -g) --build-arg USERNAME=$(whoami)`